×

 Most ESL teachers will focus on pronunciation with lower-level students.
 And while it is more important to reinforce pronunciation with such students, even higher-level ESL students require a reminder every now and again.

 Fortunately, there’s a technique that can be used for all levels of ESL.
-In this post, I’ll explain how you can create effective pronunciation lesson plans using short readings, so you can help students of all levels finetune their skills!
+Take a look at my pronunciation lesson plan using below so you can fine-tune their skills.

 1. Present the text to the students